ashleyd480/noob-algorithm-code-practice/my-leetcode/28-find-the-index-of-the-first-occurence-in-a-string.md

 I visited my friend Chatgpt.
 He was like "duh, substring."
 And I was like "oh yes yes- write that down, write that down!" >_<

-By using a substring, we don't have to iterate through the needle.
+By using a substring, we don't have to iterate through the needle to check against each of the needle's character and can just check against the whole needle substring.

 ```
 class Solution {